-Hypertensive pregnancy disorders are the most common medical complication during pregnancy.
+Hypertensive pregnancy disorders are among the most common medical complications during pregnancy.
 There are four major types of hypertensive pregnancy disorders.
 The most common is gestational hypertension, also referred to as (PIH), which occurs after 20 weeks' gestation.
 Preeclampsia is a form of hypertensive pregnancy disorder with multiorgan involvement.
 It is characterized by new-onset hypertension and proteinuria after 20 weeks' gestation.
 Risk factors include nulliparity, a positive family history, and African-American descent.
-Eclampsia is a severe form of preeclampsia, characterized by new-onset of eclamptic seizures (grand mal seizures).
+Eclampsia is a severe form of preeclampsia, characterized by new-onset of eclamptic seizures (generalized tonic-clonic seizures).
 Preeclampsia may also progress to the life-threatening HELLP syndrome, which is characterized by hemolysis, elevated liver enzymes, and low platelet count.

 Hypertensive pregnancy disorders are usually diagnosed in the course of regular prenatal care, which includes regular surveillance of blood pressure, weight, and urine tests.
 Initial treatment for all hypertensive pregnancy disorders consists of maternal and fetal monitoring until delivery is feasible.
 Antihypertensive treatment (e.g., labetalol, hydralazine) is indicated in severe hypertension.
 Magnesium sulfate is important to prevent seizures in severe preeclampsia and eclampsia.
 Patients with eclampsia and HELLP syndrome require immediate stabilization followed by delivery if the pregnancy is ≥ 34 weeks' gestation.
 Delivery is the only curative option for preeclampsia and eclampsia, which are both associated with increased maternal and fetal morbidity and mortality.
 HELLP syndrome has a poor fetal prognosis.